 General education (GE) requirements are designed to give UC undergraduates a broad background in all major academic disciplines — natural sciences, physical sciences, social sciences, humanities and fine arts.
 The GE requirement — also called the breadth requirement — identifies the specific courses and units students must complete in each discipline.

 Requirements vary.
 Each school and college at every UC campus has its own GE requirement for its bachelor's degrees.
 With careful planning, students can meet all or many of the lower-division GE requirements at any UC campus prior to transfer to the UC.

-At DAC there are two ways to fulfill the GE requirements for UC transfer which include:
+At DAC, there are two pathways that may fulfill the GE requirements for UC transfer: